 Philips AVENT creates products for babies and toddlers.
-With a roadmap full of connected physical products, Philips AVENT was looking to create a central platform for engaging with products and relevant advice.
+With a roadmap full of connected physical products, Philips AVENT was looking to create a central platform for engaging with their products along with relevant advice.

-We worked across stakeholders to define a strategy.
+We worked across stakeholders to define an approach and a strategy.

-We designed one interface to suit many desires.
+We designed one interface to suit many types of users and needs.

 Targeting mothers and fathers of different parenting styles rendered an often conflicted set of requirements.
 One of the most difficult challenges was designing a multi-faceted app that was easily navigable despite complex relationships between qualitative data, quantitative data, and advice content.

 We created an interface that was true to the Philips brand, finding ways to indicate trust and precision.